Automate AWS infrastructure with Boto 3 - AWS instance tags

 Now that we know how to find the instance_id for each instance in our account, let’s see how we would add a tag to an instance.

-This method takes in a list of resources, which means we need to save the instance ids that we are collecting in our for-loop.
+This method takes in a list of resources, meaning we need to save the instance ids that we collect in our for-loop.

 This is better!
 Since the create_tags method takes in a list of resource ids, we created an empty list and appended the instance id to the list in each iteration of the for-loop.
 Now we can use the list instance_ids as the value for ‘Resources’ in the create_tags method.